-SWT receives a significant percentage of its revenue from MVST.
+SWT receives a significant percentage of its revenue from MVST, which includes both the statutory and discretionary amounts.

 In 2001, the Minnesota Legislature amended the statutes providing for transit funding by eliminating property tax as the source of funding for transit systems operations and by dedicating a portion of the MVST to transit funding.
 These statutes dedicated 20.5% of the MVST to transit operations in the Twin Cities area effective July 1, 2002.
-Effective July 1, 2003, this increased to 21.5% of MVST.
+Effective July 1, 2003, this increased to 21.5%.
 These funds are appropriated to the Metropolitan Council (MC).
-The formula for distributing the funds to each transit system is contained in the statute.
+The formula for distributing the funds to each transit system is contained in the state statutes.